-My Clapotis is still a WIP or maybe it might be better classified a UFO.
-The original scarf was knit on the bias and stitches were carefully dropped to make a pattern in the opposite direction.
+My Clapotis is still a WIP, or maybe it might be better classified as a UFO.
+The original scarf was knit on the bias, and you carefully dropped the stitches to make a pattern in the opposite direction.
 Alas, I never got to experience the excitement of dropping the stitches.

 Enter the Clapotis-inspired Clafoutis

 Now, another clever designer, Merri Fromm, has brought us a pullover, Clafoutis, knit from the top down with panels of Clapotis worked separately and attached for the bottom half.
 And, yes, it too, has stitches you knit on the bias and, also, stitches you can drop and watch them run.
 How much knitting fun is that!

 The pattern is for sizes XS to 6X.

 Instead of a scarf, the Clafoutis, inspired by Kate Gilbert’s Clapotis, is a short-sleeved pullover that looks great over a tank top or a button-down shirt.
 Like the original, Clafoutis is a swingy, easy layer.
 Find Clafoutis, a free knitting pattern, at Clafoutis: Knitty.com – Spring + Summer 2018.
 You may also find the pattern on Ravelry.

 How many of you knit the original scarf?

 How many of you plan to knit the Clafoutis?